henriasv/molecular-builder/README.md

 This builder relies heavily on the atomic simulation environment (ase).
 I particular we use ase to generate crystals from space group descriptions.

+This molecular builder is made with LAMMPS in mind.
+Usually, saving to input files for other simulators will work just fine, but anywhere a choice has to be made, convenience when preparing systems for LAMMPS will be prioritized.

 ## Description
 This package facilitates building molecular systems.
 It has functions for creating bulk crystals and for fetching periodic boxes of non-crystalline systems from the internet.
 After generating bulk crystals, the user may carve out specific geometries, and combine several elements to create a system.